Find out how to build your business’ online reputation by encouraging customers to leave more reviews.

 - Trust and credibility: Search engines prioritise websites that are trustworthy and credible.
 Customer reviews can help boost your site’s trustworthiness because they serve as social proof.
 When potential customers see that other customers have had a positive experience with your brand, they’re more likely to trust you, and search engines take note of this.
 The more positive reviews you have, the better your site’s online reputation, which can contribute to a higher ranking in search results.

 - Click-through rates and dwell time: Customer reviews can also influence click-through rates (CTR) and dwell time on your site.
 When users see a high average rating or positive reviews in search results, they’re more likely to click on your site.
 Moreover, once they’re on your site, engaging and detailed reviews can keep them there longer as they read through the experiences of others.
 Both CTR and dwell time are important factors in SEO, and customer reviews can help improve them.

 - Local SEO: If you run a local business, customer reviews are especially crucial for your SEO.
 Search engines like Google pay close attention to reviews for local businesses when determining their ranking in local search results.
 The more customer reviews you have, the more likely you’re going to appear in the coveted “map pack” or “local pack,” which can significantly boost your visibility and traffic.

-- Rich snippets and structured data: By incorporating structured data (like schema markup) into your website, you can enable rich snippets for your customer reviews.
+- Rich snippets and structured data: By incorporating structured data (aka schema markup) into your website, you can enable rich snippets for your customer reviews.
 Rich snippets are enhanced search results that display additional information, such as star ratings and the number of reviews.
 Having these eye-catching rich snippets can improve your site’s click-through rate and overall visibility in search results.